-228. 18 U.S.C.S. § 1201(a)(1); United States v.
+^{228.
+18} U.S.C.S. § 1201(a)(1); United States v.
 Morgan, 748 F.3d 1024, 1032 (10th Cir.
 2014); United States v.
 Muller, No. 2:15-cr-0205, 2018 U.S. Dist.
 LEXIS 120186, (E.D.
 Cal.
 July 18, 2018).

-229. Fowler, 2010 U.S. Dist.
-LEXIS at \4-\8; (citing Walters, 182 Fed.
+^{229.} Fowler, 2010 U.S. Dist.
+LEXIS at 4-8; (citing Walters, 182 Fed.
 App'x at 945; Hornaday, 392 F.3d at 1311); see also Yücel, 97 F. Supp.
 3d at 419.

-231. 18 U.S.C. § 1030(a)(2)(C) (the statute requires the violator to "[obtain] information from any protected computer" and in this case, the information Doe obtained was the directions to the "chop shop" after plugging in the address).
+^{231.
+18} U.S.C. § 1030(a)(2)(C) (the statute requires the violator to "[obtain] information from any protected computer" and in this case, the information Doe obtained was the directions to the "chop shop" after plugging in the address).

-access to several applications, starts when the engine is ignited.
-With the ignition of the car directly causing the activation of the computer, the criminal trespass now merges with the barrier standard of Van Buren.
-By breaking the locks on the car doors and starting the car's ignition, Doe breached authorized access to a protected computer.
-Ultimately, Doe breached two gates: the door locks and protections against the ignition sequence.
+access to several applications, starts when the engine is ignited.235 With the ignition of the car directly causing the activation of the computer, the criminal trespass now merges with the barrier standard of Van Buren.236 By breaking the locks on the car doors and starting the car's ignition, Doe breached authorized access to a protected computer.237 Ultimately, Doe breached two gates: the door locks and protections against the ignition sequence.238

-Lastly, to activate the felony enhancements under § 1030(c)(2)(B)(ii), the government must prove Doe furthered an underlying crime or tort.
-As in Steele, where the defendant used his former employer's computers to steal valuable government contract information, thus committing grand larceny, in this case, Doe used the GPS computer to pull up turn-by-turn directions to the "chop shop" and sell the stolen car, thus using a protected computer in "furtherance" of committing grand larceny with intent to sell.
-Therefore, Doe's actions meet all the requirements of a § 1030(a)(2)(C) violation, with a felony enhancement under § 1030(c)(2)(B)(ii).
+Lastly, to activate the felony enhancements under § 1030(c)(2)(B)(ii), the government must prove Doe furthered an underlying crime or tort.239 As in Steele, where the defendant used his former employer's computers to steal valuable government contract information, thus committing grand larceny,240 in this case, Doe used the GPS computer to pull up turn-by-turn directions to the "chop shop" and sell the stolen car, thus using a protected computer in "furtherance" of committing grand larceny with intent to sell.241 Therefore, Doe's actions meet all the requirements of a § 1030(a)(2)(C) violation, with a felony enhancement under § 1030(c)(2)(B)(ii).242

 The problem this hypothetical creates for society is that Doe can now be punished for frivolous use of technology and for an act that simply should not be considered illegal.
 Substantively, Doe did not do anything more than he otherwise would have if he did not have a navigation system.
 Doe knew the address but simply decided it would be faster to plug in the address and get directions.
 If he simply drove to the shop or used his own smartphone for directions, he would not face an additional five years in prison for using a car GPS.
 Additionally, in Van Buren, the Supreme Court refused to accept prosecutorial discretion as the only safeguard against frivolous or overbroad charging of the statute and chose to clarify the statute and legal standard through its holding.
+As a supplementation of the statute and chose to clarify the statute and legal standard through its holding.

 The potential for this charge to occur is unjust.
-The CFAA was intended to protect financial records and has since been developed to protect the broad privacy interest of citizens.
-Additionally, almost twenty years before the issue was decided in Van Buren, Orin Kerr warned of the overbroad nature of § 1030(a)(2) leading to written agreements serving as barriers to authorized access and for individuals to be criminally liable for essentially breaching
+The CFAA was intended to protect financial records and has since been developed to protect the broad privacy interest of citizens.246 Additionally, almost twenty years before the issue was decided in Van Buren, Orin Kerr warned of the overbroad nature of § 1030(a)(2) leading to written agreements serving as barriers to authorized access and for individuals to be criminally liable for essentially breaching